Positselski duality in $\infty$-categories: Positselski duality

-We can then apply \cite[2.2.1.9]{lurie_09}, which tells us that the free contramodule functor $\iHom(C,-)\: \C\to \Contra_C$ can be given the structure of a symmetric monoidal functor.
-As $\Contra_C$ is a localization of a presentably symmetric monoidal category by an accessible functor, it is also presentably symmetric monoidal. \end{proof}
+Finally, as $\Contra_C$ is a localization of a presentably symmetric monoidal category by an accessible functor, it is also presentably symmetric monoidal. \end{proof}

+\begin{remark} To be explicit, the symmetric monoidal structure on $\Contra_C$ is given by $\iHom(C, X\otimes Y)$ for two contramodules $X$ and $Y$, where $\otimes$ is the tensor product in $\C$.
+In other words, it is the free contramodule on the underlying product. \end{remark}

+\begin{remark} The free contramodule functor is, as mentioned, not smashing in general.
+This failure is recorded precisely in the symmetric monoidal structure not being given just as the underlying tensor-product, but rather as the free comodule on it.
+There is a special case, however, where this problem goes away.
+In the case when the coidempotent coalgebra $C$ is \emph{dualizable}, then the functor $\iHom(C,-)$ is given by $C^\vee \otimes (-)$, where $C^\vee$ is the linear dual of $C$.
+In this case, $C^\vee$ is an idempotent algebra in $\C$, and there is a symmetric monoidal equivalence between the category of $C$-contramodules and the category of $C^\vee$-modules. \end{remark}

-We can now deduce our main result, namely that Positselski duality is a symmetric monoidal equivalence for idempotent coalgebras.
+We can now deduce our main result, namely that Positselski duality is a symmetric monoidal equivalence for coidempotent coalgebras.

-\begin{theorem} Let $\C$ be a presentably symmetric monoidal category and $C\in \C$ an idempotent cocommutative coalgebra.
+\begin{theorem}[{\cref{introthm:A}}] Let $\C$ be a presentably symmetric monoidal category and $C\in \C$ a coidempotent cocommutative coalgebra.
 In this situation there are mutually inverse symmetric monoidal functors

-given on the underlying objects by the free contramodule functor and the cofree comodule functor respectively. \end{theorem} \begin{proof} By \cref{lm:comod-over-coseparable-are-cofree} and \cref{prop:contra-over-coseparable-are-free} every $C$-comodule (resp. $C$-contramodule) is a retract of a cofree comodule (resp. free contramodule).
-Hence, it is enough to prove that the functors are mutually inverse equivalences between cofree and free objects.
+given on the underlying objects by the free contramodule functor and the cofree comodule functor respectively. \end{theorem} \begin{proof} By \cref{lm:coidempotent-then-comod-monoidal} every $C$-comodule is cofree.
+Similarly, by \cref{lm:free-contra-monoidal} every $C$-contramodule is free.
+Hence we check an equivalence between these.

 Let $A$ be any object in $\C$.
-Denote by $C\otimes A$ the corresponding cofree comodule and $\iHom(C, A)$ the corresponding cofree contramodule.
+Denote by $C\otimes A$ the corresponding cofree comodule and $\iHom(C, A)$ the corresponding free contramodule.
 A simple adjunction argument, using both the cofree-forgetful adjunction and the hom-tensor adjunctions in $\C$ and $\Comod_C$, shows that there is an equivalence

 for any comodule $M$.
 In other words, the internal comodule hom is determined by the underlying internal hom in $\C$.
 For $M = C$ we get

 which is equivalent to $C\otimes A$ as $C$ is the unit in $\Comod_C$.